 You are welcome to join the Skipper in the wheelhouse to steer and learn about navigating the local area.
 Navigating the boat on their own is something children are unlikely to forget.
-The skipper will also be happy to take you round the engine room and educate you on his pride and joy, a 6 cylinder Kelvin diesel engine!
+The skipper will also be happy to take you round the engine room and educate you on his diesel engine (on St Hilda a 6 cylinder Kelvin diesel engine!).
 You will be able to help with; tying knots (a very important activity!); mooring; and on St Hilda you can help with the sails (if you want to hoist them).
 We anchor at night (or occasionally moor alongside a pontoon) - we do not travel at night for safety reasons.
-We only set the sails when conditions are right (ideally a broad reach) and do not sail in the very narrow sea lochs or beat into heavy weather!
+We only set the sails on St Hilda when conditions are right (ideally a broad reach) and do not sail in the very narrow sea lochs or beat into heavy weather!

-If you need a break from the activities, you can also choose to relax and enjoy the beautiful scenery and extraordinary wildlife from St Hilda's deck.
+If you need a break from the activities, you can also choose to relax and enjoy the beautiful scenery and extraordinary wildlife from the ships deck.
 Make sure to bring your camera and if you wish your own binoculars.
-The boat has two pairs of binoculars but you may wish to bring your own as there are lots of opportunities to spot birds and other wildlife.
+The boats have binoculars but you may wish to bring your own as there are lots of opportunities to spot birds and other wildlife.